bhakin/cse15l-lab-reports/CSE 15L Week 4 Lab Report 2.md

 ![problem1](MardownParseProblem1.png)

 - The symptom for this case is the infinite loop since no codes should be producing an infinite loop.
-- The bug is here is the logic error since the the code was not able to stop looking for a link when there is an extra line on the file.
+- The bug here is the logic error since the code was not able to stop looking for a link when there is an extra line on the file.
 - In this case, the failure-inducing input is the test-file.md, but this symptom will appear on a file that has an extra line at the end.

 ---